AI Express flight overshot runway in rainy conditions: Puri

 The ministry said the B737 aircraft overshot the runway at 7.41 PM on Friday but no fire was reported at the time of landing.

-The Air India Express is a wholly owned subsidiary of Air India and it has only B737 aircraft in its fleet.
+The Air India Express is a wholly-owned subsidiary of Air India and it has only B737 aircraft in its fleet.

 It is learnt that pilot-in-command Deepak Sathe died during the accident.
 He was a former Wing Commander of the Indian Air Force (IAF).
 He had served at the IAF's flight testing establishment.

-The Director General of Civil Aviation (DGCA) said the flight continued running to the end of the runway amid heavy rain and "fell down in the valley and broke down in two pieces".
+The Director-General of Civil Aviation (DGCA) said the flight continued running to the end of the runway amid heavy rain and "fell down in the valley and broke down in two pieces".

 A spokesperson for the Air India Express said that help centres are being set up at Sharjah and Dubai for affected people.